Yesterday, I was listening to a wonderful song by Oscar Hammerstein / Richard Rodgers and performed by Julie Andrews –

 (Photographing grapes while they remain untouched by human hands and then tasting a few, fresh off the vines!)

 The leather camera cover – A habit from the film days!
 I still use leather camera covers on my camera bodies.
 Sometimes, I end up paying a premium for these.
 My favorite covers come from ‘Gariz’ (Gariz – Australia – link opens in a new tab).
 The faint smell of leather polish hits that nostalgic string in my heart and makes me feel happy just while holding the camera.
 The comfort that my hand feels is the added advantage.
 After all, it is said, the more comfortable the camera, the easier it is for the photographer to connect with photography.

 Image coming into focus, by manually focusing – Who wouldn’t love that?
 That gratifying feeling when the image slowly comes into focus, while I turn the focusing ring on the lens!
 Autofocus can never come close to that.
 I have replaced the focusing screens in most of my cameras to the ones from film days, with split image and micro-prism focusing aids.
 Now, that’s fun combined with utility!
 (Staying Focused)

 The reassuring clicks – The sound from the lens getting locked into its mount, sometimes the clicks from the stops in various dials on the camera body and the aperture ring (though I rarely use it since for most lenses, I control the aperture from the camera itself), and even the mirror slap and shutter curtain sound… these all are some of my favorite sounds.
-In the still of forests, near the gurgle of a mountain stream or along with the distant chirp of the birds on a silent mountain top, these are a few sounds that I love to hear.
+In the still of forests, near the gurgle of a mountain stream, accompanied by crinkling leaves under my feet, or along with the distant chirp of the birds on a silent mountain top, these are a few sounds that I love to hear.